|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 USN April 22, 1943

-While making a sweep around Guadalcanal, she participated in the Battle of Rennell Island January 29.
-1943.
-Next, Montpelier covered the landings on the Russell Islands on February 21.
+While making a sweep around Guadalcanal on January 29, 1943 she participates in the Battle of Rennell Island.
+Next, Montpelier covers the landings in the Russell Islands on February 21, 1943.

-On the night of 5 March to 6 March, she heavily bombarded the Vila Airfield on Kolombangara and helped sink an enemy destroyer in the battle of Blackett Strait.
+During the night of March 5-6, 1943, bombards Vila Airfield on Kolombangara and helped sink an enemy destroyer during the Battle of Blackett Strait.

-On the night of 11‑12 July, she bombarded Munda.
-She patrolled the New Georgia area for the next 4 months to prevent Japanese troop withdrawals.
+During the night of July 11‑12, 1943 bombards Munda.
+For the next four months, patrols the New Georgia area to prevent Japanese troop withdrawals.

-After a run to Sydney, Australia, she joined TF 39 as its flagship for the invasion of the Treasury Islands and Bougainville.
+After a run to Sydney, she joined Task Force 39 (TF-39) as its flagship for the invasion of the Treasury Islands and Bougainville.

-On November 1, 1943 Montpelier shelled the Buka Airfield and Bonis Airfield on the northern tip of Bougainville then again bombarded Poporang and Ballale along with USS Cleveland, USS Columbia, USS Denver (CL-58) and eight destroyers.
+On November 1, 1943 Montpelier bombards Buka Airfield and Bonis Airfield on the northern tip of Bougainville then again bombarded Poporang and Ballale along with USS Cleveland, USS Columbia, USS Denver (CL-58) and eight destroyers.

 TF 39, consisting of cruisers and destroyers, engaged a superior Japanese force in the battle of Empress Augusta Bay while guarding transports on the night of 2 November.
 The result was a clear cut victory for the U.S. ships commanded by Admiral Merrill.
 The victory turned back the Japanese from what would have been a disastrous assault on the Bougainville landing forces.
 Besides assisting in the destruction of one ship, Montpelier gunners shot down five enemy planes.

-Between 15 February and 19 February 1944, Montpelier covered the amphibious landing on Green Island.
+Between February 15-19, 1944, Montpelier covered the amphibious landing on Green Island.
 In March she hunted shipping south of Truk.
 On March 20, 1944 participated in the invasion of the Emirau.

 On 18 October she covered the landing of occupation forces at Matsuyama.
 Montpelier departed from Hiro Wan and Japanese waters 15 November for the East Coast,.
-From the Pacific, the Montpelier sailed first for Hawaii, then to San Diego, California, before heading south to pass through the Panama Canal with her final destination being New York, New York.
+From the Pacific, the Montpelier sailed first for Hawaii, then to San Diego, California, before heading south to pass through the Panama Canal then proceeded to New York.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|